Sentiment & Factor Performance

 MOMENTUM & VALUE FACTOR PERFORMANCE IN EUROPE

 Factor performance is cyclical and there is no factor that generates consistent excess returns.
-In the period from 2010 to 2018, the long portfolio of Momentum, i.e. winning stocks, outperformed the European stock market while cheap stocks accomplished returns in line with the benchmark index (try Finominal’s Alpha Analyzer for finding the best benchmark).
+In the period from 2010 to 2018, the long portfolio of Momentum, i.e. winning stocks, outperformed the European stock market while cheap stocks accomplished returns in line with the benchmark index.

 Shorting expensive stocks generated consistently negative returns while shorting losing stocks resulted in a flat return.
 The performance of the Value factor in Europe was therefore negative from a long-short perspective, but positive for the Momentum factor.